All Episodes

 Matt Lauer had given you and I a pretty hard way to go, as I said on the air a year ago on our Today Show.

-And so I stumbled upon this U.S.
+And so I stumbled upon this U.S. News and World report, mainstream, very mainstream, of course, with the front cover.

-You know we were given a pretty hard way to go I wanted to show you this US News and World Report
+I wanted to show you this U.S. News and World Report.

-I held it up to the camera and I got that in just in the final seconds of the interview
+I held it up to the camera and I got that in just in the final seconds of the interview.

-Apparently humored by that you could hear a big laugh.
-Yeah Did you yeah?
+You could hear a big laugh.

-Don't know There's almost a hostility, like when we were with Matt Lauer.
+You know, people were threatened by it, and some of them are, I don't know, there's almost a hostility, like when we were with Matt Lauer.

-And I remember when I was pre-interviewing with Matt Lauer's producer, nothing I said would get through.
+And when I remember when I was pre-interviewing with Matt Lauer's producer, nothing I said would get through.

 It just was like talking to a wall.

-You know, I have on my website this thing called, which I devised, called a Superstorm Quick Watch.
+You know, I have on my website this thing called, which I devised.

 And it's updated weekly.

-And basically what I did was, I took four key data points, the information from which, when added together, would tell us whether or not the climate was destabilizing.
+And basically what I did was I took four key data points, the information from which, when added together, would tell us whether or not the climate was destabilizing.

-And the problem, basically, is this.
+And the problem basically is this.

-All of this is accelerating much faster than originally thought.
+Oh, much faster than originally thought.

 We were talking 15 years when we were writing the book.